Deloitte Global report finds renewable energy charging forward

 1 Corporate Renewable Energy Buyers’ Principles Web Site, accessed May 19, 2016, http://buyersprinciples.org/.

-Deloitte provides audit, consulting, financial advisory, risk management, tax and related services to public and private clients spanning multiple industries.
-With a globally connected network of member firms in more than 150 countries and territories, Deloitte brings world-class capabilities and high-quality service to clients, delivering the insights they need to address their most complex business challenges.
-Deloitte’s more than 220,000 professionals are committed to making an impact that matters.
+Deloitte provides audit, consulting, financial advisory, risk advisory, tax and related services to public and private clients spanning multiple industries.
+Deloitte serves four out of five Fortune Global 500® companies through a globally connected network of member firms in more than 150 countries bringing world-class capabilities, insights, and high-quality service to address clients’ most complex business challenges.
+To learn more about how Deloitte’s approximately 225,000 professionals make an impact that matters, please connect with us on Facebook, LinkedIn, or Twitter.